 As well as 18 million tourists passing through the city each year, Paris has plenty of work opportunities.
-Around 2.5 million people live in urban areas of Paris, with another 12 million in the suburbs.
+Around 2.5 million people live in central urban areas of Paris, with another 12 million in the suburbs.
 It’s the capital of the third-largest European economy and one of the ten leading economies in the world.

 France’s official working week is capped at 35 hours.
 If you work a minute more, you’ll be paid double.
 So Parisians make the most of their time, with leisurely lunch breaks in the parks or strolling around the markets after work.

 Plus, you get five weeks paid holiday and 13 public holidays each year.
 And while the French work less on average, they’re still more productive than most employees in Europe.
 Maybe that’s why they retire about four years earlier than the British.

 Around 30% of French taxes go to welfare and social funds.
 The country is famous for its generous childcare and family allowances.
 If you’re not earning a lot, you can get extra money to help with rent, especially in Paris.

 There’s a double taxation agreement for expats who live in Paris less than 183 days a year and get a salary from abroad, so you only pay taxes once – in your home country.
 France’s healthcare system is one of the best in Europe, with up to 70% of the cost covered by the state.*